capturealpha/llm_collector/README.md

 - `django-views`: Collects only files related to Django views.
 - `django-base`: Collects base files.
 - `django-root`: Collects files from the root directory.

+## Testing Locally

+To test the `llm_collector` package locally after making changes, you can build and install it using the following script:
+Replit

+bash #!/bin/bash

+Exit if any command fails

+set -e

+Define package name for uninstallation

+PACKAGE_NAME="llm_collector"

+Clean up previous build artifacts

+rm -rf build/ dist/ *.egg-info

+Build the package

+echo "Building the package..." python3 setup.py sdist bdist_wheel

+Install the package using the wheel file

+echo "Installing the package locally..." pip3 install dist/*.whl

+Run the package (optional)

+echo "Running the package..." llm_collector [option]

+Uninstall the package (optional)

+echo "Uninstalling the package..." pip3 uninstall -y $PACKAGE_NAME

+echo "Local installation test complete."
+Make sure to replace `[option]` with the actual option you want to test.
+This script will build the package, install it locally, optionally run it, and then uninstall it.

 ## Contributing